Computer Algebra and Material Design: Application 2: A systematic way of the material designing

 The band gap (in exact terms, the degeneracy of the eigenvalues) is modified by the insertion of a single impurity in the crystal.
 Its position is chosen at $(1/8\cdot {V}_1+1/8\cdot {V}_3+1/8\cdot {V}_3)$.
 The point group of the genuine diamond structure ( of the order of 48) is reduced to its subgroup (of the order of 12.)
 The symmetry operations of the subgroup are shown in table \ref{tab:symopr_dia_imp}.

 The character table of this subgroup is given in table \ref{tab:chr_tbl_dia_imp}.
-The rows S1,...,S6 show the character values of the subgroup, and the rows G7 and G10 shows those of the group of the full diamond symmetry (without impurity).
+The rows S.1,..., S.6 show the character values of the subgroup, and the rows x.7 and x.10 shows those of the group of the full diamond symmetry (without impurity).

-In the rows of the table, there are two relations : x.7=S.2+S.5 and x.10=S.1+S.6; which are called matching relations.(In some mathematical context, they are referred as branching rules.)
+In the rows of the table, there are two relations: x.7=S.2+S.5 and x.10=S.1+S.6; which are called matching relations.(In some mathematical context, they are referred as branching rules.)
 These relations indicate the threefold degeneracy in the energy levels in the full diamond symmetry split into two irreducible representations S.2 and S.5, or S.1 and S.6 with the presence of an impurity.
 The character values of the identity element, shown in the second columns from the left, are the degeneracy of the energy levels; so we can predict the threefold-degeneracy split into two different levels, viz. twofold and single levels.

 To inspect this, the actual computation is executed; where the impurity potential is set to be a weak Gaussian form.
-For example, set the parameters in eq.\ref{IMPURITYPOT} as $Z=-0.1,r_{loc}=0.1$.
+For example, set the parameters in Eq.\ref{IMPURITYPOT} as $Z=-0.1 \rm{a.u.},r_{loc}=0.1\rm{a.u}$.
 The lowest eight eigenvalues are given in table \ref{tab:eig_dia_imp}.
 The prediction by group theory is realized there.

 In the practice of the artificial material design, for example, the following demand will arise:

 \begin{quote} Demand: How to substantiate the situation, in which the band gap is altered, but the degeneracy of the energy levels is unaffected? \end{quote}